igorw/weblog/_posts/2012-12-29-sexpr-macros.md

 * Macros do not have to be expanded at runtime.
 (More on this in an upcoming blog post).

-* Evaluation in LISP does not mean interpretation.
+* Evaluation in Lisp does not mean interpretation.
 Many implementations will in fact compile the code before running it.
 Which could be remotely compared to opcode caching in PHP.